 DLA Piper Hong Kong has extensive experience in the conduct, management and planning of product liability litigation and dispute resolutions.
 Our Hong Kong product liability lawyers have in-depth experience representing clients in the following core areas:

 DLA Piper represents national and international companies in litigation and regulatory compliance relating to the manufacturing of products and goods.
 We have significant experience in defending companies facing allegations that they have manufactured defective products.
 We also advise our clients on how to anticipate and avoid the risk of product liability.
-Specific examples of our product liability work in the area of general manufacturing includes representation a German multinational corporation in a Hong Kong arbitration concerning allegedly defective products manufactured by the corporation.
+Specific examples of our product liability work in the area of general manufacturing includes representing a German multinational corporation in a Hong Kong arbitration concerning allegedly defective products manufactured by the corporation.

 DLA Piper represents a broad range of food, beverage and tobacco companies on the requirement of regulatory authorities and compliance in the context of multi-market, multi-product operations.
 Our advice extends throughout product development and sales and marketing, including import/export requirements, labeling, promotion and advertising, indemnity agreement with suppliers and insurance issues.
 Recent examples of work done for food, beverage and tobacco clients include advising a global confectionary manufacturer on the Hong Kong competition law implications in connection with exclusive product launches, stock allocation and promotion campaigns of its local retailers.
 We have also advised an African tobacco company in a Hong Kong litigation claiming for the purchase price of tobacco delivered to its Hong Kong partner.